 Then President Roland Johnson believes that it is always challenging to make the transition from law school to practice, but it seems especially difficult during these changing times.
 “New lawyers are entering perhaps the most challenging economic environment in my thirty years as a lawyer,” he said.
 “Those who have been practicing for a few years not only face stiff competition, but also must grapple with a rapidly changing legal landscape as they navigate their life in the law.
 During times like these, the benefits of mentoring are invaluable.
 As a profession, we need to connect with young lawyers as early in their careers as possible, to ensure that they are prepared for the responsible practice of law and are committed to professionalism.”

 The Tarrant County Bar Association is pleased to join the State Bar of Texas and other bar associations across the state as they help to guide the profession’s newest members to become better advocates for their clients and more engaged participants in the communities that we serve.
-To be part of this program, please contact TCBA Membership Director Sandy Tilley at 817.338.4092 or at email@example.com for a packet.
+To be part of this program, please contact TCBA Membership Director Kimmie Hack at email@example.com or 817.338.4092 for a packet.